MarsBased/handbook/sections/careers.md

 # Careers at MarsBased

 Everything we do, we do it thinking in the long term.
-We pride ourselves in the fact that we don't have employee turnover.
+We pride ourselves on the fact that we don't have employee turnover.
 The last Martian to walk out of the company did so in September 2017.
-That's well over three years, now!
+That's almost four years, now!

 While in other companies employees stay on average one year (or less!), at MarsBased the average is almost three years and counting!